Tehillah05/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is a script that reverses its input
+This is a script that displays all users and their home directories, sorted by users